couchbase/cbft/docs/index.md

 multiple, clustered cbft server processes on different server machines to support larger indexes, higher performance and higher availability.

+# Developer preview

+cbft is still in its infancy and under active development, and is currently available as a "developer preview" level of quality.

+Any feedback provided at this early stage by the early users and the community are greatly appreciated, and now's a great time to affect cbft's features and directions with your input!

+As a developer preview, some disclaimers/limitations...

+* quality level - cbft is not production ready.
+* cbft has not been performance optimized/tuned.
+* cbft's API are still subject to change.
+* cbft's file storage backends are still subject to change.
+* partial index rollbacks are not yet supported by cbft developer preview.

 # Getting started

 ## Prerequisites